Debt Collection Lawyer Florida

 Debtor Defense & Collection Lawsuit Challenges

-- Demand proof of the debt and chain of ownership
+- Demand proof of the debt and complete chain of ownership

 FDCPA Violations & Collector Harassment

-The Fair Debt Collection Practices Act protects consumers from harassment, threats, false statements, and unfair collection tactics.
-We defend FDCPA violations and hold collectors accountable.
+The Fair Debt Collection Practices Act protects consumers from harassment, threats, false statements, and unfair collection tactics by third-party debt collectors.
+Violations carry real financial consequences for collectors.

 - Calls before 8am or after 9pm

-- Threats of arrest, wage garnishment without proper process
+- Threats of arrest or wage garnishment without proper process

 - False statements about debt amount or collector identity

-- Collection attempts on time-barred or disputed debts
+- Collection attempts on time-barred or properly disputed debts

 Judgment Enforcement & Asset Discovery